gtheilman/OnCallAssignments/README.md

 Additional features:
-- Manage several different phone numbers.
-For example, different classes could be using the application at the same time, just by calling different telephone numbers.
+- Host the application for free on your own personal website by following the instructions below.
+- Generate a web page for the "consult" from within the application.
+You can also create a webpage for the key/rubric.
+Track the number of "hits" on the page in real-time.
+- - The program doesn't send the tweet.
+However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, an email, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.
+- Specify the message students hear when they call the phone number and the message they hear after they are done leaving their consult.
+- Specify the maximum amount of time students have to record their responses (encourage them to be concise).
-- Different permission levels for administrators and those who just need to grade student responses
+- Set different permission levels for administrators and for those who just need to grade student responses
-- Generate web pages to display a written consult and/or a grading rubric (key)
--  Transcribe the recording (extra fee charged by provider)
--  Look up the person registered to an incoming cell phone number (extra fee charged by provider)
 - Choose from different voices for outgoing messages
--  Specify the maximum amount of time students have to record their responses (no rambling).
+- Application is automatically set to use [Mailgun's](http://www.mailgun.com) free email service.
+Alternatively, you can route emails through your own provider.
 - Import and export students in CSV format

-The program doesn't send the tweet.
-However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, an email, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.
+- Export consult responses in CSV format
+- Program attempts to guess which student left the response based on their phone number (helpful if the student mumbles or fails to leave their name).
+- Sort tables on different columns.
+Search tables for specific information.
+- Transcribe the recording (extra fee charged by Twilio)
+- Look up the person registered to an incoming cell phone number (extra fee charged by Twilio)

 ### Technical Details